 Browse Edgewood Birds

 Check out our Bird Guide to learn more about Edgewood’s birds, including what they look like, what they eat, how they behave, and other interesting facts about them.
-All photos are from Tom Grey, whose website is a great place to learn about the Bay Area’s birds.
+A majority of photos are from Tom Grey, whose website is a great place to learn about the Bay Area’s birds.

 Online tools for identifying birds